 If your veterans disability claim has been delayed or denied, Norris Injury Lawyers wants to fight for you.
 Our veterans disability attorneys have years of experience helping military veterans and their families in Alabama and throughout the United States get the disability compensation they deserve.
-Call us 24/7 at (800) 477-7510 or complete our free initial consultation form to get started and speak to a lawyer today.
+Call us 24/7 at (800) 477-7510 or complete our free consultation form to get started and speak to a lawyer today.

 Applying for Veterans Disability Benefits

 Errors and omissions during the veterans disability benefits application process can result in delays or denials.
 Claims with the best chance of approval include thorough and detailed documentation of:

 - Medical evidence (doctor and hospital reports)

 - Discharge and separation papers (DD214 or equivalent)

 - Dependency records (marriage and children’s birth certificates)

 - Employment history (including details about your current income)